 Look Who's Talking Now (1993)

-John Travolta and Kirstie Alley play two charming parents that bring two new dogs to the family during the holidays who spend their time roasting the humans in their household (they can't hear them of course).
-The voices of a prissy poodle and scruffy mutt are portrayed by Diane Keaton and Danny DeVito respectively, so you can imagine the fun shenanigans and commentary they make throughout the film.
+John Travolta and Kirstie Alley play two charming parents that bring two new dogs to the family during the holidays who spend their time roasting the humans in their household (they can't hear them, of course).
+The voices of a prissy poodle and scruffy mutt are portrayed by Diane Keaton and Danny DeVito respectively, so you can imagine the shenanigans and commentary throughout the film.
 Look Who's Talking Now is a silly, fun, and family-friendly rom-com.